IFTA - An Overview

 What is IFTA?

-The International Fuel Tax Agreement (IFTA) is an agreement between the 48 contiguous U.S. states and the 10 Canadian provinces that makes it easier for motor carriers that operate in various jurisdictions.
+The International Fuel Tax Agreement (IFTA) is an agreement between the 48 contiguous U.S. states and the 10 Canadian provinces that facilitates the simplified way for truckers to pay fuel taxes.
+IFTA was adopted in 1996.

-- A gross vehicle weight of at least 26,000 pounds is required.
+- Has two axles and a gross vehicle weight of at least 26,000 pounds.

 Once a qualifying vehicle obtains an IFTA License, the vehicle is allowed to travel through all IFTA jurisdictions and is only required to submit one fuel tax return per quarter to their base jurisdiction.

-Below are the list of U.S. States and Canadian Provinces that fall under IFTA jurisdiction.
+Below is the list of U.S. States and Canadian Provinces that fall under IFTA jurisdiction.

 - USDOT number